 Article multimedia

-IOPscience allows inline presentation of multimedia files within journal articles, with videos, animations or sound files that are supplied by authors as part of the main article treated as figures (please note that multimedia files must not include any music).
+IOPscience allows inline presentation of multimedia files within journal articles, with videos, animations or sound files that are supplied by authors as part of the main article treated as figures.
 Multimedia figures are represented in the PDF by a static image with appropriate caption.
 In the HTML the same image and caption are displayed, readers can click/tap the image to play the multimedia file inline.

 If a figure has more than one multimedia file, there must be a separate image for each file (e.g. parts a and b for a figure with two videos).
 This is necessary so that the files both display in the HTML.